Fredrick-Tam/COMSW4112_PROJECT2/README.txt

 information for each subset that is put in the array A of size 2^k-1.
 Java program accepts config.txt and query.txt as parameters that it processes based on the algorithm in paper to produce optimal plans which are printed to standard output.
-This output is then copied into output.txt
+This output is then piped into output.txt